Bracknell Property Market 2021

 Bracknell Economic Forecast

-Bracknell’s economic and employment forecast is largely governed by the £770 million regeneration occurring throughout the town centre.
-As an established hotspot for the UK technology sector, this regeneration is turning Bracknell into a more exciting destination across the board, attracting new business and an ambitious workforce.
+Bracknell’s economic and employment forecast is largely governed by the £770 million regeneration occurring across the town.
+While the town is already known for housing the largest cluster of tech companies outside the capital, these ongoing projects are transforming Bracknell into a more exciting destination.
+Offering commercial spaces and contemporary living, this thriving town is attracting both new businesses and an ambitious workforce.

 Key Projects Driving Growth in Bracknell